-17. The complainants put forward two main arguments on the merits:

-(a) failure to observe the approved methodology of the International Civil Service Commission and the Manual of the Consultative Committee on Administrative Questions, and case.
-It decided to apply them in carrying out the survey and it is bound by its own decisions.
-In any event, it maintains that it applied both correctly.
+- 17. The complainants put forward two main arguments on the merits: - (a) failure to observe the approved methodology of the International Civil Service Commission and the Manual of the Consultative Committee on Administrative Questions, and - (b) failure to consult the staff on a matter which concerned them, in breach of Article VIII of the Staff Regulations. - 18.
+The binding nature of the methodology and Manual, though discussed by the PAHO, is not at issue in this case.
+The Organization decided to apply them in carrying out the survey and it is bound by its own decisions.
+In any event, it maintains that it applied both correctly. - 19.
+Under the head of breach of the Commission's methodology the complainants raise two issues: - (1) the substitution of two comparator local employers for two chosen by the Local Salary Survey Committee; and